kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 Scenario: Reviewing a requested correction
-  Given the Managing Editor has created an "Open" annotation linked to a text or visual element When the DTP Specialist opens the shared Interactive Layout Preview Then the current page layout is displayed
+  Given the Managing Editor has created an "Open" annotation linked to a text or visual element When the DTP Specialist opens the shared Interactive Layout Preview Then the annotation marker is rendered anchored to that specific text/visual element (not merely present on the page)
-  And the annotation is visible at the relevant element

 Scenario: Completing a requested correction
   Given the DTP Specialist has applied the requested correction to the production source file